 *Recommendation may vary depending on size and complexity of CAD models.

 There are ready-made workstations from companies such as Dell, Fujitsu-Siemens, HP and Lenovo that many people buy.
 They usually work very well and in addition to a ready "package" you usually get very good warranties and sometimes even on-site -support.
-You don't usually need to buy the worst version, smaller to medium sized ones are enough for many.
+You don't usually need to buy the most expensive model, as smaller to medium sized ones are good enough for many.
 Also check out Pedensia or Dustin.

 Pedensia, Mölndal

-Pedensia specializes in workstations and accessories for companies that mostly work with CAD/FEM etc. They have a thorough knowledge of current hardware and especially HP's workstations.
-We can highly recommend contacting them for more information on what is most affordable and suits you best for IRONCAD!
+Pedensia specializes in workstations and accessories for companies that mostly work with CAD/FEM etc. They have a great knowledge of current hardware and especially HP's workstations.
+We highly recommend contacting them for more information on what is most affordable and suits you best for IRONCAD!

-As fast (at least dual-core) a processor as possible is preferred.
-More than 2 cores is not really useful for much of the 3D CAD work "per se", but it is useful if you run a lot of programs at the same time or also use FEM or image rendering programs that are good at (and almost alone in) using more cores in the work itself.
-However, some functions do use multiple cores, such as importing, image rendering, updating 2D drawings, Property Browser, etc.
+The fastest (at least dual-core) processor possible is preferable, and today's processors usually have lots of processor cores.
+But more than 1-2 cores are not really useful in large parts of the work with "3D CAD itself", but it is if you run a lot of programs at the same time or also use FEM or image rendering programs that are good at (and almost alone in) using more cores in the work itself.
+Some functions in IRONCAD utilize multiple cores, such as importing, image rendering, updating 2D drawings, Property Browser, etc.

-Processor developers over the years have also focused more on adding more parallel cores instead of developing faster cores, partly because a processor that starts to exceed 4-5 GHz draws a lot of power, which in turn requires more cooling.
-The disadvantage is that the vast majority of applications can only use one core and not several at the same time - so-called "multi-threading".
+Over the years, processor developers have also focused more on adding multiple parallel cores instead of developing faster cores, partly because a processor that starts to exceed 4-5 GHz draws a lot of power, which in turn requires more cooling.
+The downside is that most programs can only use 1 core and not several at the same time - so-called "multi-threading".

-Intel has a series of processors called Core, followed by i3 (entry-level), Core i5 (mid-range), Core i7 (server/workstations), Core i9 (high-end).
-They also each come in several variants, with several different sets of processor cores (from a few single ones, 4 or 6, up to over 20 cores in the "hosts").
-For image rendering with e.g. KeyShot , the Intel Core i9 is demonstrably terrifically fast, as we have heard several examples of.
+Intel has a series of processors called Core i3 (entry-level), Core i5 (mid-range), Core i7 (server/workstations), Core i9 (high-end).
+These also contain a GPU (Graphics Processing Unit) and are also each available in several variants, with several different sets of processor cores (from a few single ones, 4 or 6, up to over 20 cores in the "worst").
+For image rendering with e.g. KeyShot , Intel Core i9 is proven to be very fast, as we have heard several examples of.

 Intel Xeon series

-Here is a complete overview (English) of Intel Xeon on Wikipedia.
+Hereis a complete overview of Intel Xeon on Wikipedia.

 IRONCAD supports multi-core processors to some extent, but it is mainly used for image rendering and to some extent when opening and importing files or updating 2D drawings.
 There is currently no 3D CAD system on the market that truly supports more than 1 core when working with the 3D model itself or updating the model/assembly structure.
 It is not easy to explain the principle, but it is clearly the next "CAD revolution"!
 There are some custom written CAD systems that have solved this to some extent in e.g. handling lines in the cross-section/sketch, but it is in updating the 3D model for general CAD work that it would really be useful.